Augusta, Georgia

 Augusta (Note: /əˈɡʌstə/ ə-GUSS-tə) is a city on the central eastern border of the U.S. state of Georgia and the county seat of Richmond County.
-The city lies directly across the Savannah River from North Augusta, South Carolina at the head of its navigable portion.
-Augusta, the third most populous city in Georgia (following Columbus), is situated in the Fall Line region of the state.
+The city lies directly across the Savannah River from North Augusta, South Carolina, at the head of its navigable portion.
+Augusta, the third-most-populous city in Georgia (following Atlanta and Columbus), is situated in the Fall Line region of the state.

-According to the U.S. Census Bureau, Augusta had a 2020 population of 202,081, not counting the independent cities of Blythe and Hephzibah located within the boundaries of Augusta-Richmond County.
-It is the 124th most populous city in the United States and the 92nd-largest metropolitan area.
+According to the U.S. Census Bureau, Augusta had a 2020 population of 202,071 and a 2025 estimated population of 201,999, not counting the independent cities of Blythe and Hephzibah located within the boundaries of Augusta-Richmond County.
+It is the 124th-most-populous city in the United States and the 92nd-largest metropolitan area.
 The process of consolidation between the city of Augusta and Richmond County began with a 1995 referendum in the two jurisdictions.
 The merger was completed on July 1, 1996, but it excluded the municipalities of Blythe and Hephzibah.
 Augusta is the principal city of the Augusta metropolitan area.
-In 2020 the metro area had a population of 611,000, making it the second-largest in the state (after Atlanta) and the ninth most populous urban center in the Deep South.
+In 2020, the metro area had a population of 611,000, making it the second-largest in the state (after Atlanta) and the ninth-most-populous urban center in the Deep South.

 Augusta was established in 1736 and is named in honor of Princess Augusta of Saxe-Gotha (1719–1772), the bride of Frederick, Prince of Wales and the mother of the British monarch George III.
 During the American Civil War, Augusta housed the principal Confederate Powderworks.
-Augusta's warm climate made it a major resort town of the Eastern United States in the early and mid-20th century.
-Internationally, Augusta is best known for hosting the Masters golf tournament each spring.
+Augusta's warm climate made it a major resort town of the Eastern United States in the early to mid-20th century.
+Internationally, Augusta is best known for hosting professional golfing's Masters Tournament each spring.
 The Masters brings over 200,000 visitors from around the world to the Augusta National Golf Club.

-Augusta lies approximately two hours away from downtown Atlanta by car via I-20.
+Augusta lies about 148 miles from downtown Atlanta (two hours by car) via I-20.
 The city is home to Fort Gordon, a major U.S. Army base formerly known as Fort Eisenhower.
-In 2016, it was announced that the new National Cyber Security Headquarters would be based in Augusta.
+In 2016, the new National Cyber Security Headquarters was announced to be based in Augusta.